 “Ethical behaviour, health and safety, and employee engagement were the three most relevant environmental and social issues, and risks for directors.
 Unethical behaviour ultimately damages organisations and their personnel.
 Lost customers, employees and sales, and the loss of a hard-won good reputation can take years to rebuild.
 Some organisations may never recover.
 Conversely, running a company with consistent integrity and high ethical values is simply good business.”

-Actions you can take as an investor
+Take action as an investor

 Responsible Investment Survey

-In 2020, the Responsible Investment Association Australasia (RIAA) and Mindful Money commissioned a survey about responsible investment and found that more than three-quarters of New Zealanders with KiwiSaver or other investments believe that ethical or responsible investments are more profitable in the long term.
+In 2020, the Responsible Investment Association Australasia (RIAA) and Mindful Money commissioned a survey about responsible investment, and found that more than three-quarters of New Zealanders with KiwiSaver or other investments believe that ethical or responsible investments are more profitable in the long term.
 The study also showed that:

 - New Zealanders want to avoid investing in companies that do not reflect their values.